 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.

 For more details you can read how we test, review, and rate at WindowsReport.

-How Users can Add & Remove Language Packs in Windows 10
+How can I Add & Remove Language Packs in Windows 10?

 1. How to Add Language Packs

 - To add a new language pack, press the Windows key + S keyboard shortcut.